 The main parameter that is worth paying attention to when choosing is the power of the unit, which determines the puncture force, as well as the type of the shuttle.
 The basic criteria for selection will be: the material of the body and the parts used, the puncture force will become clear to you, after determining the power of the unit, sewing speed, and foot pressure on the fabric surface, hook type, and stitch types, “automatic” or “semi-automatic” loop.
 It is very important to determine which fabric you will work with, since most models can easily cope with light costume and knit fabrics, and you may have problems with working with denser fabrics.
 Always pay attention to what is included in the package of your chosen model.
 As a rule, most often it consists of interchangeable legs and a set of needles.

-Classification of domestic sewing machines
+Classification of domestic sewing machines for sale

 Domestic sewing machines can be: